 - 1. Demonstrate a recognition that the people who work, learn and interact with the College and the relationships between them are of the highest importance in the College's success. - 2.
-Meet the requirements of the current job description. - 3.
-Meet the requirements of their employment agreement including the 4 areas of practice from the Principals' Professional Standards. - 4.
-Act as the educational leader and day-to-day manager of the school within the law and in line with all board policies. - 5.
-Participate in the development and implementation of their annual performance agreement and participate in their annual review process. - 6.
-Develop, seek board approval of, and implement an annual plan that is aligned with the board's strategic plan, meets legislative requirements and gives priority to improved student progress and achievement. - 7.
-Use resources efficiently and effectively and preserve assets (financial and property) including engagement of contractors within budget plus unbudgeted contractors to a value of \$5000 and authorising other unbudgeted payments to a value of \$5000. - 8.
-Put good employer policies into effect and ensure there are effective procedures/guidelines in place. - 9.
-Allocate management units for appropriate positions and management allowances. - 10.
-Ensure effective and robust performance management systems are in place for all staff which include performance management reviews, attestations for salary increases and staff professional development. - 11.
+Meet the requirements of their employment agreement including the 4 areas of practice from the Principals' Professional Standards. - 3.
+Act as the educational leader and day-to-day manager of the school within the law and in line with all Board policies. - 4.
+Participate in the development and implementation of their annual performance agreement and participate in their annual review process. - 5.
+Develop, seek Board approval of, and implement an annual plan that is aligned with the Board's strategic plan, meets legislative requirements and gives priority to improved student progress and achievement. - 6.
+Use resources efficiently and effectively and preserve assets (financial and property) including engagement of contractors within budget plus unbudgeted contractors to a value of \$5000 and authorising other unbudgeted payments to a value of \$5000. - 7.
+Put good employer policies into effect and ensure there are effective procedures/guidelines in place. - 8.
+Allocate management units for appropriate positions and management allowances. - 9.
+Ensure effective and robust performance management systems are in place for all staff which include performance management reviews, attestations for salary increases and staff professional development. - 10.
 Undertake inquiry into potential breaches of discipline.
-In the event the issues under investigation are not resolved informally or the Principal is of the view that the matter should proceed to the board, then the Principal may initiate formal disciplinary procedures by forwarding relevant documents to the board.
-If during any such inquiry the Principal believes that the welfare of any student or employee at the school so requires, discretionary leave may be arranged. - 12.
-Employ, deploy and terminate relieving and non-teaching staff positions. - 13.
-Employ teaching staff as per the appointments policy. - 14.
+In the event the issues under investigation are not resolved informally or the Principal is of the view that the matter should proceed to the Board, then the Principal may initiate formal disciplinary procedures by forwarding relevant documents to the Board.
+If during any such inquiry the Principal believes that the welfare of any student or employee at the school so requires, discretionary leave may be arranged. - 11.
+Employ, deploy and terminate relieving and non-teaching staff positions. - 12.
+Employ teaching staff as per the appointments policy. - 13.
 Grant and or require the following in relation to leave: A medical certificate for sick leave when in excess of five days.
-Authorise unpaid discretionary leave not exceeding a total of 5 days. - 15.
-Communicate with the community on operational matters where appropriate. - 16.
-Refrain from unauthorised public statements about the official position of the board on controversial social, political, and/or educational issues. - 17.
-Keep the board informed of information important to its role. - 18.
-Report to the board as per the board's reporting policy requirements. - 19.
-Act as Protected Disclosures Officer and ensure procedures are in place to meet the requirements of the Protected Disclosures Act 2000. - 20.
-Appoint, on behalf of the board, the Privacy Officer and Equal Employment Opportunity Officer.
+Authorise unpaid discretionary leave not exceeding a total of 5 days per staff member, per annum. - 14.
+Communicate with the community on operational matters where appropriate. - 15.
+Refrain from unauthorised public statements about the official position of the Board on controversial social, political, and/or educational issues. - 16.
+Keep the Board informed of information important to its role. - 17.
+Report to the Board as per the Board's reporting policy requirements. - 18.
+Act as Protected Disclosures Officer and ensure procedures are in place to meet the requirements of the Protected Disclosures Act 2000. - 19.
+Appoint, on behalf of the Board, the Privacy Officer and Equal Employment Opportunity Officer.

-Only decisions made by the board acting as a board are binding on the Principal unless specific delegations are in place.
-Decisions or instructions by individual board members, committee chairs, or committees are not binding on the Principal except in rare circumstances when the board has specifically authorised it.
+Only decisions made by the Board acting as a Board are binding on the Principal unless specific delegations are in place.
+Decisions or instructions by individual Board members, committee chairs, or committees are not binding on the Principal except in rare circumstances when the board has specifically authorised it.